 Database of Developmental Speech and Language Disorder Profiles

-The aim of the Database of Developmental Speech and Language Disorder Profiles project is to explore how children with speech and language problems in childhood have different clinical profiles and how they respond to speech and language therapy.
+The aim of the Database of Developmental Speech and Language Disorder Profiles project is to explore how children with speech and language difficulties in childhood have different profiles and how these profiles change after receiving speech and language therapy support.
 Families who attend the University of Reading paediatric speech and language therapy clinic will be invited to take part in the project.
-Participation involves completing some parental questionnaires and speech and language assessments.
+Participation involves completing some parental questionnaires and assessments of speech, language and non-verbal abilities.

 Families who participate will receive a research report from the assessments completed as part of the project.
 Participation in the study does not affect the clinical care that families receive in the clinic.
 Taking part in this project is entirely voluntary.

 To find out more, please read the study information sheet here.

 The ways in which parents/primary carers are supported by Speech and Language Therapists to work effectively at home with their child with a speech sound disorder

 This study is looking to recruit parents.
 Eligible parents will have a child/children under 6 years who has/had a speech sound disorder (difficulty producing speech sounds accurately).
 Participants’ children should be receiving speech and language therapy specifically to work on their speech sounds or they have done so in the last year.
 Parents will also have practiced with their children at home between appointments.
 Parents who participate will receive a £20 voucher as a thank you for their participation.

 To find out more, please read further information and access the consent form here.

 Contact Katherine Pritchard